aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/customxmlpart/_index.md

 ```

-the XML content of this Custom XML Data Storage Part.
+Gets the XML content of this Custom XML Data Storage Part.

 **Returns:**
 byte[]